 Try to hide a gun underground

-The hardiness of the soil also plays an important role in finding the perfect spot and although disturbed soil is recommended, that’s not always an option.
+The hardiness of the soil also plays an essential role in finding the perfect spot.
+Although disturbed soil is recommended, that’s not always an option.
 You should pick a location where you can dig, preferably where frost won’t make soil impenetrable.
 Some people will cache their guns in the woods while others will look for disused factories or abandoned warehouses.
 You can even hide it on a property belonging to a law-abiding relative, someone less likely to come under scrutiny than you and your property.

 Recommended reading: How to cache supplies for harsh times